AdobeDocs/acrobat-services-learn.en/help/usecases/FinanceWorkflowsJava.md

 The financial industry uses PDF files extensively to exchange data because it helps maintain document format, design, and structure.
 This robust format allows financial analysts and advisors to help their clients make well-informed decisions.

 The PDF format, however, can be challenging to process and automate, especially when combining multiple data sources — a common use case in the financial industry.
-Building a custom solution to process PDF documents is an option, but there is no need to invest too much time and money in software and infrastructure.
-Adobe Acrobat Services provides all the necessary tools, services, and features to process and extract data from PDF documents.
+Building a custom solution to process PDF documents is an option, but there is no need to invest too much time and money in software and infrastructure. [!DNL Adobe Acrobat Services] provides all the necessary tools, services, and features to process and extract data from PDF documents.

 ## What you can learn

-In this hands-on tutorial, learn how to use Adobe Acrobat Services APIs for Java Spring Boot applications.
+In this hands-on tutorial, learn how to use [!DNL Adobe Acrobat Services] APIs for [!DNL Java Spring Boot] applications.
 You build a model-view-controller (MVC) app that extracts content from PDF documents, converts it to other data formats such as Excel, combines multiple PDFs, and password protects the resources.
 This tutorial explains how to process PDF documents and show them on your websites using the Adobe [PDF Embed API](https://www.adobe.io/apis/documentcloud/dcsdk/pdf-embed.html).

 ## Relevant APIs and resources